ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_attributable_causes/protein_energy_malnutrition/index.rst

      - {s199, s2036}
      - Severe wasting with eodema, severe wasting without oedema

-Note: we pull the above sequelae by using:
+Note we pull the above sequelae by using:

 .. code-block:: python